ptgott/one-newsletter/ROADMAP.md

 ## Doing now

+### Current focus

 ## For the MVP (in order)

-1. Get to full (or full-enough) unit test coverage
+1. Get to full (or full-enough) unit test coverage.
+Within that, edit existing table-based unit tests to use subtests via `T.Run()` (https://golang.org/pkg/testing/#T.Run).

+- email
+- html
+- linksrc
+- poller
+- storage
+- userconfig

 1. Consider using the lowest common ancestor approach shown [here](https://www.benawad.com/scraping-recipe-websites) to find lists of links automatically without requiring the user to specify this via a CSS selector.